-Why EVs are considered greener
+Why electric cars are considered a greener choice

 The number of electric cars, trucks, vans and other vehicles on the road around the world is expected to grow from over 11 million in 2020 to almost 145 million vehicles by 2030, according to the International Energy Agency.
 And a recent Consumer Reports study found that more than a third (36%) of Americans plan to buy or lease an electric-only car or other vehicle, or are seriously considering doing so.

 Saving money on gas was the main reason people cited for switching from gas-powered vehicles to electric cars, according to a February 2022 AAA consumer survey.

 But, according to a Consumer Reports 2022 survey, 61% of Americans say that when buying or leasing a vehicle the impact on the environment is also important to them.

 And research by the International Council on Clean Transportation and others shows that electric cars are better for the environment and cleaner than internal combustion engine cars over their lifetime.

 Beyond the cool factor, electric cars are better for the environment than gas-powered vehicles because they have a smaller carbon footprint, reduce air pollution and decrease the use and disposal of fluids such as motor oil.

 “In full electric mode, an electric car produces zero tailpipe emissions, dramatically lowering smog and greenhouse gas emissions even when considering electricity generation,” the California Air Resources Board notes.